Options Reference

 Default: true

-A name for each data series, including the independent (X) series.
-For CSV files and DataTable objections, this is determined by context.
+A distinct name for each data series, including the independent (X) series.
+For CSV files and DataTable objects, this is determined by context.
 For raw data, this must be specified.
 If it is not, default values are supplied and a warning is logged.
+Make sure no two names are the same!

 Default: ["X", "Y1", "Y2", ...]*